Nernst equation: Determination of the formal standard reduction potential when 1

 The formal potential is thus the reversible potential of an electrode at equilibrium immersed in a solution where reactants and products are at unit concentration.
 If any small incremental change of potential causes a change in the direction of the reaction, i.e. from reduction to oxidation or vice versa, the system is close to equilibrium, reversible and is at its formal potential.
 When the formal potential is measured under standard conditions (i.e. the activity of each dissolved species is 1 mol/L, T = 298.15 K = 25 °C = 77 °F, P_{gas} = 1 bar) it becomes de facto a standard potential.
 According to Brown and Swift (1949):

 "A formal potential is defined as the potential of a half-cell, measured against the standard hydrogen electrode, when the total concentration of each oxidation state is one formal".

 In this case, as for the standard reduction potentials, the concentrations of dissolved species remain equal to one molar (M) or one molal (m), and so are said to be one formal (F).
 So, expressing the concentration C in molarity M (1 mol/L):

 The term formal concentration (F) is now largely ignored in the current literature and can be commonly assimilated to molar concentration (M), or molality (m) in case of thermodynamic calculations.

-The formal potential is also found half way between the two peaks in a cyclic voltammogram, where at this point the concentration of Ox (the oxidized species) and Red (the reduced species) at the electrode surface are equal.
+The formal potential is also found halfway between the two peaks in a cyclic voltammogram, where at this point the concentration of Ox (the oxidized species) and Red (the reduced species) at the electrode surface are equal.

 The activity coefficients $\gamma_{red}$ and $\gamma_{ox}$ are included in the formal potential $E^{\ominus '}_\text{red}$, and because they depend on experimental conditions such as temperature, ionic strength, and pH, $E^{\ominus '}_\text{red}$ cannot be referred as an immutable standard potential but needs to be systematically determined for each specific set of experimental conditions.

 Formal reduction potentials are applied to simplify calculations of a considered system under given conditions and measurements interpretation.
 The experimental conditions in which they are determined and their relationship to the standard reduction potentials must be clearly described to avoid to confuse them with standard reduction potentials.